odin-lang/odin-lang.org/content/docs/overview.md

 This tag can be applied to a struct.
 Removes padding between fields that's normally inserted to ensure all fields meet their type's alignment requirements.
 Fields remain in source order.

 This is useful where the structure is unlikely to be correctly aligned (the insertion rules for padding assume it **_is_**), or if the space-savings are more important or useful than the access speed of the fields.

-Accessing a field in packed struct may require copying the field out of the struct into a temporary location, or using a machine instruction that doesn't assume the pointer address is correctly aligned, in order to be performant or avoid crashing on some systems.
+Accessing a field in a packed struct may require copying the field out of the struct into a temporary location, or using a machine instruction that doesn't assume the pointer address is correctly aligned, in order to be performant or avoid crashing on some systems.
 (See `intrinsics.unaligned_load`.)
 ```odin
 struct #packed {x: u8, y: i32, z: u16, w: u8}
 ```